kazutomo/groqsnips/README.md

 # groqsnips

-This repository includes my groq snippets for learning, testing and benchmarking purposes.
+This repository includes a collection of small codes for learning, testing and benchmarking Groq accelerator cards.

 To enable the Groq environment, check https://github.com/groq/groqflow/blob/main/docs/install.md